Causality-Aware Spatiotemporal Graph Neural Networks for Spatiotemporal Time Series Imputation: Experiments

-\textbf{Baselines.} We consider three groups of baselines.
-(1) Traditional statistical methods: the mean value of the sequence (MEAN); neighbor mean (KNN); matrix factorization (MF); multiple imputation using chained equations (MICE \cite{white2011multiple}); vector auto-regression (VAR); (2) Early deep learning models: rGAIN \cite{cini2021filling}: an adversarial method similar to \cite{miao2021generative,luo2018multivariate}; BRITS \cite{cao2018brits}: a bidirectional RNN method; (3) Recent deep learning models: ST-Transformer \cite{marisca2022learning}: a spatiotemporal extension of the original Transformer \cite{vaswani2017attention}; GRIN \cite{cini2021filling}: a graph enhanced recurrent neural network; SPIN \cite{marisca2022learning}: a spatiotemporal graph attention based imputation model.
+\paragraph{Baselines.} We consider three groups of methods as our baselines.
+(1) Traditional statistical methods: the mean value of the sequence (MEAN); neighbor mean (KNN); matrix factorization (MF); multiple imputations using chained equations (MICE \cite{white2011multiple}); vector auto-regression (VAR); (2) Early deep learning models: rGAIN \cite{cini2021filling}: an adversarial method similar to \cite{miao2021generative,luo2018multivariate}; BRITS \cite{cao2018brits}: a bidirectional RNN imputation method; (3) Recent deep learning models: ST-Transformer \cite{marisca2022learning}: a spatiotemporal extension of the original Transformer \cite{vaswani2017attention}; GRIN \cite{cini2021filling}: a graph enhanced recurrent neural network; SPIN \cite{marisca2022learning}: a spatiotemporal graph attention based imputation model; PoGeVon \cite{wang2023networked}: a recent spatiotemporal imputation method which is based on the position-aware spatiotemporal graph variational auto-encoder.
 Whenever possible, the results of baselines are copied from the corresponding paper.

-\textbf{Implementation Details.} We set the size of embeddings as 32.
+\paragraph{Implementation Details.} Most of the training configurations follow prior works \cite{marisca2022learning}.
+We set the size of embeddings as 32.
 The numbers of layers for the encoder for AQI-36 and other datasets are 2 and 4 respectively.
-Following \cite{marisca2022learning}, we use the Adam optimizer \cite{kingma2014adam} with a learning rate of 0.0008 and a cosine scheduler to train the model.
+We use the Adam optimizer \cite{kingma2014adam} with a learning rate of 0.0008 and a cosine scheduler to train the model.
 The maximum number of epochs is 300 and the patience of early stopping is 40 epochs.
 Batch size is fixed as 8.
 During training, $p\in[0.2, 0.5, 0.8]$ data points are randomly masked out for each batch, and the loss is calculated based on these masked points.
-Our code is implemented based on PyG \cite{Fey/Lenssen/2019} and Torch Spatiotemporal \cite{Cini_Torch_Spatiotemporal_2022}.
-Code will be released upon publication.